Tara Bourdukofsky – Vice Chair

 Sheri Buretta – Chair

 Sheri is the Chair of the Board of the Chugach Alaska Corporation and has served on the ROSSIA Board of Directors since 2004.
 Sheri is a member of the Orthodox church and values the rich cultural heritage of orthodoxy.

 Dorothy Gray – Treasurer

-Dorothy is a lifelong educator and currently an assistant professor of English for the University of Alaska at the Kenai Peninsula College campus.
+Dorothy is a lifelong educator and a recently retired assistant professor of English for the University of Alaska at the Kenai Peninsula College campus.
 She is also a lifelong member of the Russian Orthodox Church and serves as the secretary of the Kenai Parish Council.
 Dorothy helped initiate and direct the 1998 restoration of the Russian Orthodox rectory in Kenai, the 2008 Save America’s Treasure Grant to preserve the Kenai church, one of Alaska’s National Historic Landmarks, and has served on ROSSIA’s board since 2008.

 Becky Shaffer – Secretary

 Rebecca is an architect with the Alaska Regional Office of the National Park Service with a background in historic preservation and sacred spaces, with a focus on energy efficiency and Americans with Disabilities Act of 1990 (ADA) compliance.
 Before moving to Alaska in 2004, Rebecca served on ecumenical boards in campus chaplaincy at Franklin & Marshall in Lancaster, Pennsylvania, and the University of Oregon.

 Skye was born and raised in Fairbanks and following graduation from the University of Colorado College of Architecture & Planning, began working for Design Alaska in Fairbanks.
 Skye’s passion for adventure and architecture have led her into the backcountry of Alaska to assist with historic preservation projects and to Cambodia and Nepal to work with Habitat for Humanity on a variety of projects.